vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/cnbp-knative-argocd.md

 *password: `<copy-paste from the command above>`*

-We have now installed Knative-Serving, Cloud Native Buildpacks and ArgoCD.
+We have now installed Knative Serving, Cloud Native Buildpacks and ArgoCD.
 Its time to implement a workflow that will take our source code and convert it into a URL.

-### 6. Build Container Image using Cloud Native BuildPack
+### 6. Build Container Image using Cloud Native Buildpacks

 We will be using the *Petclinic* app, the file `petclinic-image-build.yaml` tells kpack where the source code is via the `spec.source.git.url` , where to upload and what tag to use for the final container image using `spec.tag`.